How to become an Ethical Hacker? Do you know what are the top and best programming languages used in Ethical Hacking?

 Among all the programming languages used in ethical hacking, it is that one programming language that will make you socially active amongst your other hacker friends due to its popularity.

-Python is one of the best programming language according to hackers.
+Python is one of the best programming languages according to hackers.
 The reason being, ethical hackers can use it to script their hacking programs on the go.
 There are many ethical hacking courses online that can help you learn Python, enrolling in them might not be a bad idea for your career.

 Python is also easier to learn and its massive community and various libraries make prototyping, automation scripting, etc. a lot easier.